Kevin-VanDonkelaar-Personal-Website/kvdcre8r/README.md

         - Use at least one of the following rules: box-sizing, backgrounds, DOM ordering, z-index, transitions, calc, common shorthands
     3. Proportional units
     4. Dynamic styling with hover effects
-    5. A contact form with the following:
-        - name field
-        - email field
-        - message field
-        - submit button
-        - The correct attributes is somewhere on the website
-        - Functionality that when submitted should redirect to another HTML file containing a success message (The form does not need to send a real email when submitted)
-        - A functioning "submit" button.
 -->